Experion-Corp/.github/README.md

 # We run <a href="https://experion-corp.github.io/locations/gas-stations">gas stations</a>, <a href="https://experion-corp.github.io/locations/gun-shops">gun shops</a> and <a href="https://experion-corp.github.io/locations/car-dealers">car dealers</a>.

 ## Experion Reward members get 2% back on purchases when purchasing from our gas station!
-Just be sure to approach the front desk!
+Just be sure to approach the front desk and get your ID provided by the website.